01 of 09

 Often, A Design Hotel Is Designed By a Famous Architect

 A design hotel is sometimes the personal vision of a "starchitect" or famed interior designer.
 The hotel will be an unmistakable expression his or her style.
-Some examples: Marques del Riscal Hotel in Rioja, Spain, the effusive work of Frank Gehry (shown farther above); Ayre Hotel Oviedo in Asturias, Spain, by Santiago Calatrava, who designed the dazzling Oculus station on the site of the World Trade Center; and Park Hyatt Tokyo (of Lost in Translation fame), by Pritzker Prize-winner Kenzo Tange.
+Some examples: Morpheus hotel in Macau, the effusive work of the late Zaha Hadid (shown above); Ayre Hotel Oviedo in Asturias, Spain, by Santiago Calatrava, who designed the dazzling Oculus station on the site of the World Trade Center; and Park Hyatt Tokyo (of Lost in Translation fame), by Pritzker Prize-winner Kenzo Tange.

 06 of 09